neilm813/example-robust-react-project-structure/README.md

 React query is one of the most popular packages for handling api calls in react because it helps with a lot of the pain points of doing so, such as caching the data so you don't have to worry about a separate components performing the same fetch that was already done.

+A small example of react-query in the code is [here](./src/client/src/views/OneDestination/OneDestination.js)

 ### [react-hook-form](https://react-hook-form.com/)

 React-hook-form is gaining popularity for making improvements when compared to the other most popular react form libraries.